Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Discussion

+Our proposed approach presents several advantages compared to traditional dose reconstruction methods.
+First of all, the validation results on artificial plans showed that our approach is superior to the control method based on age and gender-matching, which simulates the conventional way of surrogate-based dose reconstruction methods.
+Note that the control method can be considered to operate in an advantaged setting because the plan of interest is emulated on the surrogate CT (whereas ML needs to infer salient information by solely relying on plan features).

+We also found our validation results to compare favorably with respect to our recent work considering dose reconstruction for a similar childhood cancer cohort \cite{wang2018age}.
+Table~\ref{tab:literature-results} summarizes several statistics of organ mean dose errors for liver and spleen based on the validation results of our approach and the values reported in~\cite{wang2018age}.
+It can be observed that our approach achieved both smaller prediction errors and smaller interquartile ranges for signed errors.
+We remark, however, that since the dose reconstruction accuracy is largely influenced by the particular plans considered, these values may not be a fair comparison.

+We are currently working on a multi-institute study to compare our approach with two state-of-the-art, phantom-based dose reconstruction approaches \cite{lee2015reconstruction,howell2019adaptations}.
+In that study, a same set of patients and plans will be used for validation.

 Finally, a benefit of having ML models is that, once features are collected, they can be used as inputs for the model to obtain the prediction of a dose-volume metric immediately.
 Running a model on a computer simply means to follow the steps encoded by the formula the model represents, which takes a few milliseconds.
-Conversely, in a surrogate-based approach, the features are used to craft or select a surrogate anatomy.
+Conversely, in a surrogate-based approach (e.g., in the age and gender-matching), the features are used to craft or select a surrogate anatomy.
 Then, effort and time must be put to emulate the plan on the surrogate anatomy, calculate the dose, and obtain the dose-volume metrics \cite{lee2015reconstruction,howell2019adaptations,wang2020spiej}.